nkarl/wsu-cpts-360-project/model/design.md

 2. the Shell program that mounts and loops on that vdisk.

-## The Virtual Disk
+## The Virtual Disk Model

 - The virtual disk can be created via a command line (retrieves reference from KC's book).

 - The virtual disk needs to be modeled into EX2 structures in C (retrieves references from KC's book).
 	- These structures will hold information pertaining to records saved as data blocks on the vdisk.

-On every virtual disk the boot block (B-00) can be ignored.
-The relevent information start with B-01, the super block.
+On every virtual disk the boot block (B-0) can be ignored.
+The relevent information start with B-1, the **super** block.
 The super block defines the disk structure.
 From a high-level view, data on disk is recorded as bytes.
 Bytes are grouped together as blocks.
 Blocks are grouped together as groups.

 #### The Model of EXT2 File Systems